Welcome to a new series on NerdyBookGirl in which we will take a look at some of the best niches to consider placing your self-published book.

 Say, for example, you have a health condition, which you have learned some really good approaches to managing over the years.
 You also happen to be a woman in her early 30s.

-Your advice and experience relating to your illness is likely to be a lot more relevant to another woman in her early 30s than, for example, an older man in his 50s.
+Your advice and experience relating to your illness are likely to be a lot more relevant to another woman in her early 30s than, for example, an older man in his 50s.
 Your perspective is therefore inherently valuable as it offers the chance to reach people who may not otherwise be reached.

 Another key reason why self-help is an important niche to consider is the fact that it represents a genuine chance to make a difference to people and bring some benefit to their life.